 - A related, supervised leadership practicum that implements ideas from the preparatory course.

-The Citation for Achievement in College Leadership is administered through the College Center for Academic Support.
-Students who plan to enroll in the program should pick up a registration form at the Academic Services Counter outside Lattimore 312.
-No later than the spring semester of the junior year, students should meet with an adviser in Academic Support to review and submit the completed registration form.
+The Citation for Achievement in College Leadership is administered through the College Center for Advising Services.
+Students who plan to enroll in the program should use the online registration form on the CCAS website.
+Students should meet with an adviser in Advising Services no later than the spring of their junior year to review and submit the registration form.

 Students can request an alternative leadership experience that meets the requirements above by preparing a detailed proposal to the Leadership Citation Committee.
-This should be done in consultation with a faculty supervisor and an appropriate adviser in the Center for Academic Support.
+This should be done in consultation with a faculty supervisor and an appropriate adviser in the Center for Advising Services.

 - Joseph P. Dinnocenzo, Professor of Chemistry and Committee Chair